This accessibility statement relates only to campaigns on GOV.UK.

 Some video controls have a tooltip which does not stay open when moving the cursor to them.
 This fails WCAG 2.1 AA success criterion 1.4.13 (content on hover or focus).
 This is an issue with the YouTube video player and not within the control of GDS.
 We will continue to look for a more compliant player.

 The third-party cookie banner used in some campaigns has a number of accessibility issues.
 This fails numerous WCAG 2.1 AA success criteria.
-We’ll replace the third-party cookie banner by the end of September 2020.
+We have a compliant banner for new campaigns and are working on replacing the old banner on all existing campaigns.

 Content that’s not within the scope of the accessibility regulations